CharlyWelch/data-structures/README.md

 # Notes on Data Structures:

 ## Singly-linked vs. Doubly-linked lists:
-A singly-linked ist may be the more appropriate data stucture to implement when making use of last-in-first-out structure, and it is not necessary to traverse the entire list in order to find a specific value.
+A singly-linked list may be the more appropriate data stucture to implement when making use of last-in-first-out structure, and it is not necessary to traverse the entire list in order to find a specific value.
 If you will need to flip back and forth through the data, a doubly-linked list will be more approporiate.

 ## Collaborations: